As parents, it’s our job to protect our children from the anxiety and pain we face while raising them.

-What I would like to pass down to my son isn’t going to passed on, at this stage, through a simplistic view of who the other is.
+What I would like to pass down to my son isn’t going to pass on, at this stage, through a simplistic view of who the other is.

-We have plenty of views of racism, xenophobia, and corporate greed to react to locally.
+We have plenty of views of racism, xenophobia, and corporate greed to react locally.

 What we lack are views that help us overcome our fears of being different or feeling rejected that we set ourselves up for by pandering to identity politics.